Port Scanner - Check Port Status (TCP & UDP Ports)

 - Enter a domain/hostname or a public IP address inside the provided field.

-After a few seconds, you will be provided a table that shows which ports are open or closed.
-You can download or copy the results using the on-screen shortcuts.
+After a few seconds, you get results in table format that shows which ports are open or closed.
+Additionally, after getting your scan results you can download or copy it in JSON/CSV file for later use.

 What Results Do You Get With Our Port Scanner?